• Home

 2. All work must have been done by the exhibitor.
 No commercial articles accepted.

-4. The artist’s name must be concealed.
+4. The artist’s name must be concealed if it appears on the work.

 5. Frame art work if possible for easier displaying.

-$3.50 $3 $2 $1.50 $1.25
+Basketry $3.50 $3.00 $2.00 $1.50 $1.25

 01 - Made entirely of natural materials such as reed, oak or grasses.

-02 Made at least in part of manufactured materials such as yarn, rope, etc.
+02 - Made, at least in part, of manufactured materials such as yarn, rope, etc.

 Bead Work

-03 Round (Round cathedral, disc, donut, etc)
+03 - Round (Round, see, cathedral, disc, donut, etc)

-04 Shaped (Any shape not round – barrel, marquise (almond), faceted, bicone, briolette, teardrop, bugle, cube, tile, dog bone, flower, baroque, etc)
+04 - Shaped (Any shape not round – barrel, marquise (almond), faceted, bicone, briolette, teardrop, bugle, cube, tile, dog bone, flower, baroque, etc)

 Buttons

-05 - Picture 06 - Collage 07 - Other
+05 Picture 06 Collage 07 Other

-08 Cake Decorating – Decorated “Dummy” Cake
+08 - Cake Decorating – Decorated “Dummy” Cake

 09 Cardboard Craft 10 Centerpiece

-12 Crafts from nature (corn husks, vines, pine cones, dried flowers, yarn, etc.)
+12 - Crafts from Nature (corn husks, vines, pine cones, dried flowers, yarn, etc.)

 13 Decorative Item 14 Decoupage